wp-plugins/wp-smushit/readme.txt

 1. Done!

 == Changelog ==

-= 1.4.0
+= 1.3.1
 * handle images stored on other domains -- props to [ka-ri-ne](http://wordpress.org/support/profile/ka-ri-ne) for the fix
-* avoid time-out errors when working with larger files -- props to [Veliki Šiljegovac](http://wordpress.org/support/profile/dimadin) for the fix
+* avoid time-out errors when working with larger files -- props to [Milan Dinić](http://wordpress.org/support/profile/dimadin) for the fix

 = 1.2.10 =
 * removed testing link